 Now that you have a giant list of possible keywords, you’ll need to narrow them down to a more manageable list.
 There are many tools that can help you do this, but for simplicity’s sake, we’ll use Google AdWords Keyword Planner.
 It’s easy to use (especially if you have past experience with AdWords), and even better—it’s free.

 After logging into AdWords, click “Get search volume data and trends”.

-Now, you can enter the long-tail keywords you discovered in Ubersuggest, either by copy-and-pasting them or uploading a spreadsheet.
+Now, you can enter the long-tail keywords you discovered in KeywordsFX, either by copy-and-pasting them or uploading a spreadsheet.